Brian Whitcombe: National Service rugby

 Whitcombe was called up for National Service in January 1953.
 Brian served in the Royal Artillery for two years, posted to Bulford Barracks in Wiltshire.
 During his service he represented 45 Field Regiment and The Royal Artillery Rugby club, 'The Gunners', as did fellow Bradford RFC team mate Peter Harrison.

 Rugby career Bradford RFC

 Bradford Rugby Football Club was one of the leading club sides in the country at the time.
 Brian Whitcombe joined Bradford in 1952 making 174 appearances and his brother Frank Whitcombe 329 appearances.
 Brian put in a man of the match performance in Bradford's 9–3 victory at Lidget Grean over Leicester Tigers in 1962, scoring the only try of the game.
 During the late 1950s and early 1960s Brian Whitcombe was a regular trialist for the Yorkshire county side.

 When his first class rugby career was over Brian joined Keighley RUFC and played out his career with his brother Frank.

 Life after rugby

-Following retirement Brian became a Lay preacher on the Airdale Methodist Church circuit.
-His death on 2 January 2021 was announced on 3 January 2021.
+Following retirement Brian became a Lay preacher on the Airedale Methodist Church circuit.
+He died on 2 January 2021.